-Some local farmers across the country have been selling boxes of imperfect produce directly to consumers and farmers markets for years.

-^(B) Ugly produce start-ups say their mission is to prevent billions of pounds of imperfect produce from needlessly going to waste each year.

-© In March 2019, Imperfect Produce revealed on its website that it regularly donates food to food banks that help the needy.

-Some imperfect fruits can be fed to farm animals, and rotted fruit can be plowed back into the soil to add nutrients.
+- In March 2019, Imperfect Produce revealed on its website that it regularly donates food to food banks that help the needy. - B Some local farmers across the country have been selling boxes of imperfect produce directly to consumers and farmers markets for years. - © Ugly produce start-ups say their mission is to prevent billions of pounds of imperfect produce from needlessly going to waste each year. - D Some imperfect fruits can be fed to farm animals, and rotted fruit can be plowed back into the soil to add nutrients.